pushrocks/plr/README.md

 It allows you to

 * use and build npm dependencies for bigger projects
-* simplyfies CI and CA testing
+* simplify CI and CA testing
 * bundle all dependencies of production
 * forget about the root html entirely (it is all JS for you)
 * serve your project during production